Delta's last MD-88 flight: Farewell to a Mad Dog

 The water droplets dripping down the windows looked like tears as we taxied past rows and rows of parked airplanes -- victims of the coronavirus' devastating economic effects.
 This powerful contrast wasn't lost on anyone.

-In the cockpit: Captains Carl Nordin, left, and Jim Hamilton piloted the last flight.
+In the cockpit: Captains Jim Hamilton (left) and Carl Nordin piloted the last flight.

 Chris Sloan